On the Hardness of Energy Minimisation for Crystal Structure Prediction: Restriction to the Coulomb potential with unbounded charges

 \section{Restriction to the Coulomb potential with unbounded charges}

-The final case that will be considered in this work is when the energy function is the Coulomb potential.
-NP-Hardness for this case will be shown by a reduction from \textsc{knapsack} to \akcr.
-Note that with an unbounded number charges this problem is not in NP for \minkcr due to Proposition \ref{prop:kcr_not_np} and is trivially NP-Hard for \kcr due to Corollary \ref{col:np_for_sol_kcr}.
-This reduction requires using an unbounded number of charges, thus it follows from proposition \ref{prop:kcr_not_np} that it is NP-Hard to verify if a solution to an instance of \akcr is minimal.

-In this reduction it will be shown that an instance of \akcr such that the set of ions left will correspond to the items for the knapsack instance if and only if there is a set satisfying the knapsack instance.
+The final case that is considered in this work is when the energy function is the Coulomb potential.
+NP-Hardness for this case is shown by a reduction from \textsc{knapsack} to \akcr.
+Note that with an unbounded number charge values this problem is not in NP for \minkcr due to Proposition \ref{prop:kcr_not_np} and is trivially NP-Hard for \kcr due to Corollary \ref{col:np_for_sol_kcr}.
+This reduction requires using an unbounded number of charge values, thus it follows from proposition \ref{prop:kcr_not_np} that it is NP-Hard to verify if a solution to an instance of \akcr is minimal.
+In this reduction it is shown that an instance of \akcr such that the set of ions left correspond to the items for the knapsack instance if and only if there is a set satisfying the knapsack instance.

 \begin{theorem} \akcr and \minkcr remains NP-Hard when the energy function is limited to the Coulomb potential. \end{theorem}